-3.31 Constraints may include the need for environmental improvements, investment in new infrastructure, or the need to deal with sites in multiple ownerships.
+3.30 Constraints identified through the SHELAA assessment process relating to suitability, availability and achievability may include the need for environmental improvements, investment in new infrastructure, or the need to deal with sites in multiple ownerships.
 Where constraints on a SHELAA site have been identified, due consideration is given to how these might be overcome.
-The existence of a specific constraint may mean that a site is considered unsuitable, for example a site that is contrary to the principle aims, in terms of location, of Local Plan Policy SP4: Spatial Strategy and Housing Growth, does not contain at least 0.1 ha of land within the lowest risk of flooding (flood zone 1) or a safe access to a site cannot be achieved.
+The existence of a specific constraint may mean that a site is considered unsuitable as the constraint cannot be overcome, for example the site does not comply with the principle aims of policy SP4, or where one or more of the policies listed in table 1 above relates to the whole or the majority of a SHELAA site; a site does not contain at least 0.1 ha of land within the lowest risk of flooding (flood zone 1) or a safe access to a site cannot be achieved.
 When assessing SHELAA sites it is difficult to conclude that the existence of some constraints, such as the fact that a site is within a Conservation Area, is within the Forest of Bowland AONB or where a site has archaeological potential, would mean that a SHELAA site is unsuitable.
 Where these types of constraints exist the site is considered to be a suitable SHELAA site, however further consideration of the particular constraint together with the identification of any suitable mitigation measures would be done when identifying potential land allocations during a review of the local plan.
-This process would be informed by consultation with consultees, such as Historic England, NYCC services etc.
+This process would be informed by consultation with consultees, such as Historic England, NYCC services, Canal & Rivers Trust etc.